Modern Jewish historiography: Background and context

-In the past it was argued, for example by Salo Baron that medieval Jews preferred storytelling to history, or by Yosef Hayim Yerushalmi that past was remembered in ritual, but the abundance of medieval works shows that medieval Jews both produced and consumed historical work.
+Historian Salo Baron argued that medieval Jews preferred storytelling to history, while Yosef Hayim Yerushalmi argued that past was remembered in ritual.
+However, the abundance of medieval works shows that medieval Jews both produced and consumed historical work.

 Mircea Eliade defined Judaism as a "historical religion;" Yerushalmi disagreed, but believed Jews practiced oriented or sacred history, such as biblical history, and were the "fathers of meaning in history."
 However, premodern Judaism before the Renaissance often didn't focus on post-biblical history, preferring philosophy and mysticism.
 Moshe Idel posits a model of Jewish history distinct from the typical role of history in European nationalism, conceived as a unification with, and then a rupture from, Jewish religious tradition.

 Though not many of their works fully survive, Hellenistic Jewish historians such as Artapanus of Alexandria and Eupolemus presented an interpretatio Judaica which argued for the antiquity of their people, drawing on inherited texts.
-While Hellenistic Jewish historiography was forgotten by mainstream Jewish thought for many years, it was preserved by the Church and in the Book of Maccabees from the Hasmonean Kingdom.
+While Hellenistic Jewish historiography was forgotten by mainstream Jewish thought for many years, it was preserved by the Church and in the Book of Maccabees from Hasmonean Judea.
+The historical works of Philo of Alexandria and Justus of Tiberias are only partially preserved.
+Another example is Demetrius the Chronographer.

-The earliest Hebrew books were printed in Rome starting in 1469, and early printers were aware of the strong sofer tradition of Hebrew scribal production.
-The move to printing eliminated the diversity and variation exhibited in manuscripts and enabled texts to reach more people.
+The earliest Hebrew books were printed in Rome starting in 1469.
+Early printers were aware of the strong sofer tradition of Hebrew scribal production.
+The move to printing eliminated the diversity in manuscripts and enabled texts to reach more people.

 The major publications in Jewish history in the early modern period were influenced by the political climate of their respective times.
 Certain Jewish historians, acting on a desire to achieve Jewish equality, used Jewish history as a tool towards Jewish emancipation and religious reform.
-Regarding the Jewish historians of the 18th and 19th century, Michael A. Meyer writes that: "Envisaging Jewish identity as essentially religious, they created a Jewish past that focused on Jewish religious rationality, and stressed Jewish integration within the societies in which Jews lived."
+Regarding the Jewish historians of the 18th and 19th centuries, Michael A. Meyer writes that: "Envisaging Jewish identity as essentially religious, they created a Jewish past that focused on Jewish religious rationality, and stressed Jewish integration within the societies in which Jews lived."